cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

     'may-write-fields': true
   });
 ```
-Likewise, go to the `cards/main-board/cardstack/static-model.js` and past the code at the bottom, above the last two lines.
+Likewise, go to the `cards/main-board/cardstack/static-model.js` and paste this code at the bottom, above the last two lines:

 ```js
   factory.addResource('grants', 'main-board-world-read')